Thursday, June 9, 2011

 You know who disagreed?
 The enemy.
 German Foreign Minister Joachim von Ribbentrop asked Hitler why he would sign such a document, when he really wanted war after all.
 Hitler's response told all: "Oh, don't take it so seriously.
 That piece of paper is of no further significance whatever."

 You know who else disagreed with Chamberlain's proposal, and his postconference assessment?
-A former Cabinet official who had since been disgraced and was working his way back up to prominence: To the House of Commons, he said, "England has been offered a choice between war and shame.
+A former Cabinet official who had since been disgraced, and was working his way back up to prominence: To the House of Commons, this man said, "England has been offered a choice between war and shame.
 She has chosen shame, and will get war."
 His name was Winston Churchill.

 Within one year, World War II was underway.

 On Tuesday night, Red Sox starter Jon Lester cowardly and purposely hit Yankee batters Mark Teixeira (who, fortunately, and contrary to the fears of many including myself, was able to play last night) and Russell Martin (who didn't play last night, although it was due to a previous injury that was aggravated, not the HBP).

 I don't want to call him "Jon (Mo) Lester."
 Not because I didn't think of the name.
 (I didn't.)
 Not because he is a molester.
 (He's not -- as far as I know.)
 But because, to a Yankee Fan, "Mo" means Mariano Rivera, and the classless bastard Lester is not fit to receive that nickname.